scrabbletank/farhome-rules/rulesdoc.md

 You may use spell scrolls to cast the spell written on them.
 When using a spell scroll you cast as normal, except it doesn't require mana and doesn't need to be prepared.
 After casting roll a bad die.
 On failure the spell scroll is destroyed.

+#### Steady Aim
+*Requires 2 proficiency in ranged weapons*

+When using a bow your near range is doubled.
+When making an attack or maneuver using a bow you may increase the action cost by 1 AP to convert a wound die to a wound.

 #### Sticky Hands
 *Requires proficiency in sleight of hands*